-Policy WDM4: Wast Policy WDM4: Waste Management within Development SA7: To maintain, restore and enhance the character, value and diversity of natural and manmade landscapes.
+Policy WDM4: W Policy WDM4: Waste Management within Development to realising local and national BAP targets.
+SA7: To maintain, restore and enhance the character, value and diversity of natural and man-made landscapes.
+0 0 0 No effect 0 0 0 No change SA8: Increase proximity of waste management infrastructure to current and future centres of population in order to reduce mileage travelled and encouraging waste segregation in new development. + + + The policy will help residents of new development to segregate their waste.
+The policy states that the appropriate management arrangements are in place for waste arisings generated by the development. + + + No change SA9: Reduce nuisance caused to 0 0 0 No effect.
+0 0 0 No change

+Policy WDM4: W Waste Ma anagemen t within l Development communities by waste transport.
+SA10: Encourage a modal shift away from road freight.
 0 0 0 No effect.
-0 0 0 No change SA8: Increase proximity of waste management infrastructure to current and future centres of population in order to reduce mileage travelled and encouraging waste segregation in new development. + + + The policy will help residents of new development to segregate their waste.
-The policy states that the appropriate management arrangements are in place for waste arisings generated by the development. + + + No change SA9: Reduce nuisance caused to communities by waste transport.
-0 0 0 No effect.
-0 0 0 No change SA10: Encourage a modal shift away from road freight.
-0 0 0 No effect.
 0 0 0 No change SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land.
 0 0 0 No effect.
-0 0 0 No change

-Policy WDM4: Wast Policy WDM4: Waste Management within Development SA12: Avoid, protect and enhance historic assets.
+0 0 0 No change SA12: Avoid, protect and enhance historic assets.
 0 0 0 No effect.
 0 0 0 No change SA13: Improve the quality and range of services available within communities and connections to wider networks.
 0 0 0 No effect.
-0 0 0 No change SA14: Ensure local communities take more responsibility for their own waste 0 0 0 No effect.
+0 0 0 No change

+Policy WDM4: W Waste Ma anagement t within I Development SA14: Ensure local communities take more responsibility for their own waste 0 0 0 No effect.
 0 0 0 No change SA15: Avoid impacts on open space, cultural, leisure and recreation opportunities 0 0 0 No effect.
 0 0 0 No change SA16: Reduce the impact of the waste industry on people's safety and security, health and quality of life 0 0 0 No effect.
-0 0 0 No change SA17: Support employment in the waste industry for local people. + + + As standards and requirements for designs are strengthened expertise will be required to help deliver on water efficiency, on-site generation and recovery or recycling of materials. + + + No change SA18: Ensure the provision of adequate waste management capacity. + + + Rather than increase provision this should reduce the waste that requires off-site disposal or processing and therefore the need for additional capacity in the District. + + + No change
+0 0 0 No change SA17: Support employment in the waste industry for local people. + + + As standards and requirements for designs are strengthened expertise will be required to help deliver on water efficiency, on-site generation and recovery or recycling of materials. + + + No change SA18: Ensure the provision of adequate waste management capacity. + + + Rather than increase provision this should reduce the waste that requires off-site disposal or processing and therefore the need for additional capacity in the District. + + + No change Summary of the Summary of the changes to the assessment